Generating CSV Files

 Some things to note:

-• The output includes data from nodes only, not media.
+- The output includes data from nodes only, not media.

-• You can include either vocabulary term IDs or term names (with accompanying vocabulary namespaces) in the CSV.
-By default, term IDs are included; to include term names instead, include export_csv_term_mode: name in you configuration file.
+configuration option. - You can include either vocabulary term IDs or term names (with accompanying vocabulary namespaces) in the CSV.
+By default, term IDs are included; to include term names instead, include

-• A single export_csv job can only export nodes that have the content type identified in your Workbench configuration.
+job can only export nodes that have the content type identified in your Workbench configuration.
 By default, this is "islandora_object".
-If you include node IDs in your input file for nodes that have a different content type, Workbench will skip exporting their data and log the fact that it has done so.
+If you include node IDs in your input file for nodes that have a different content type, Workbench will skip exporting their data and log the fact that it has done so. - If you don't want to export all the fields on a content type, you can list the fields you want to export in the

 Warning

-Using the export_csv_term_mode: name option will slow down the export, since Workbench must query Drupal to get the name of each term.
-The more taxonomy or typed relation fields in your content type, the slower the export will be with export_csv_term_mode set to "name".
+option will slow down the export, since Workbench must query Drupal to get the name of each term.
+The more taxonomy or typed relation fields in your content type, the slower the export will be with export_csv_term_mode

 Using a Drupal View to identify content to export as CSV

 You can use a new or existing View to tell Workbench what nodes to export into CSV.
-This is done using a get_data_from_view task.
-A sample configuration file looks like this:
+This is done using a get_data_from_view

 task: get_data_from_view